PlanBee-dev/ouludevmeetup-presentation/slides.md

 Supports monorepos out of the box and is fast. pnpm uses hard links instead of copying dependencies which makes installs very fast.

+Compatible with npm and Yarn workflows.
+It can be dropped into existing projects seamlessly.

+Caches all packages globally on disk rather than locally inside each project.

 <style>
 .footnotes-sep {